bibjaw99/workstation/README.md

 - all the dotfiles will be stored in a folder called `config_dotfiles` in your `$HOME/.local/share` directory
 - then if the config already exists in the `$HOME/.config` directory then it will be backed up in the `$HOME/.config.backup` directory
 - then a symlink will be created from `$HOME/.local/share/config_dotfiles` directory to the `$HOME/.config` directory
-  - **why this approach instead of using/creating actual directories ? :** it's easy to dump them all togather in the github project folder after making huge changes in multiple app configs
+  - **why this approach instead of using/creating actual directories ? :** it's easy to dump them all togather in the project folder after making huge changes in multiple app configs
 - names of the config directories and config files that needs to be symlinked, must be listed in the respected files in `workstation/install_scripts/config_lists`.
   - check `symlink_configs.sh` and `symlink_files.sh` to understand it better

 ## folder structure of my install script :

 - if you already finished the base arch installation just clone the repo
-- run the `$HOME/github/workstation/install_scripts/install.sh` script
+- run the `$HOME/workstation_dotfiles/workstation/install_scripts/install.sh` script
 - before installing you can check the list of the Packages in the install_scripts directory and modify it according to your likings
   - just go to `/workstation/install_scripts/package_lists` directory to find all the list of packages